Portsmouth Direct line: Portsmouth Railway

 This would have been an extremely long route to London, and in any case it was defeated when negotiations with the SER and the LBSCR for traffic running over their lines failed.
 It appears that the SER board had an anti-expansion policy at the time.
 In 1857 the Portsmouth Railway agreed with the LSWR on access to the LSWR line at Godalming to Shalford.
 The earthworks at Shalford forming a south to east curve to the SER line were completed, but no track was ever laid on it.
 Negotiations to lease the line to the LSWR foundered because of the LSWR's insistence on gaining LBSCR acquiescence, which was not forthcoming.
 At length however the LSWR was motivated by fear that a rival company would indeed take over the line, gaining access deep inside the LSWR territory.
-On 24 August 1858 the LSWR agreed to lease the Portsmouth Railway line for £18,000 per annum.
+On 24 August 1858 the LSWR agreed to lease the Portsmouth Railway's line for £18,000 per annum.

 The LBSCR at once protested.
 There were a complex of territorial and traffic-sharing agreements between the LSWR and the LBSCR, relating to the joint line at Portsmouth and elsewhere.
 These had lately been ignored to some extent by the LBSCR but now legal measures were threatened.
 So difficult did the relationship become, that the LSWR considered building an independent line at Portsmouth to escape from the joint line there.
 The obstruction culminated in threatened direct action when, on 1 January 1859, the LSWR Portsmouth Railway was due to open.